tedy69/api-attendance-talenta/README.md

 # Attendance Talenta API

 Welcome to the Attendance Talenta API!
-This API enables you to manage employee attendance using the Talenta platform.
-Simplify workforce management and effortlessly track check-ins and check-outs.
+This API enables you Check-in/check-out from anywhere, not limited to office location.

 ## Table of Contents